tituionut/flux-training/part05/README.md

          service:
            type: ClusterIP
      ```
-3. Apply both files using `kubectl apply -f` command
+4. Apply both files using `kubectl apply -f` command
-4. Get `helmrepositories` and `helmreleases` objects
+5. Get `helmrepositories`, `helmcharts` and `helmreleases` objects
-5. If you have `helm` installed
+6. If you have `helm` installed
    * Look at the status of the Helm release
-6. Make sure the application is created
+7. Make sure the application is created
-7. Change version of chart to `15.2.1` and apply again
+8. Change version of chart to `15.2.1` and apply again
-8. Get `helmrepositories` and `helmreleases` objects
+9. Get `helmrepositories`, `helmcharts` and `helmreleases` objects
-9. If you have `helm` installed
+10. If you have `helm` installed
     * Look at the status of the Helm release
-10. Continue to exercise 2
+11. Continue to exercise 2

 ## exercise 2